Helal Mohammed Khan

 Peace Studies & Anthropology

-Helal Mohammed Khan (anthropology and peace studies) earned an M.Sc. in social and cultural anthropology from the University of Leuven and another in Islamic and Middle Eastern studies from the University of Edinburgh.
+Helal Mohammed Khan (peace studies and anthropology) earned an M.Sc. in social and cultural anthropology from the University of Leuven and another in Islamic and Middle Eastern studies from the University of Edinburgh.
 He is a graduate of Defence Services Command & Staff College, Bangladesh, and holds a postgraduate diploma in international relations from the University of Dhaka.
 Helal is a former British Chevening scholar and a Flanders Government Master Mind scholar.